 II.
 The Theological-Deduction Argument

 In our zeal to defend the reliability of the Bible, we often implement arguments based on the theological deductions we draw from certain scriptural texts.
-This method of argument can entail not only certain exegetical fallacies it seems to depend upon certain discredited exegetical fallacies, it seems to depend upon certain discredited medieval methods of theological formulation.
+This method of argument can entail not only certain exegetical fallacies,4 it seems to depend upon certain discredited medieval methods of theological formulation.
 For example, we argue that (1) God inspired the Bible; (2) God does not lie; and (3) therefore, the Bible is without error.
 But this is a faulty argument in at least two ways.
 First, it is an apples-and-oranges affair.
 That is, it falsely identities errors with lies.
 Mistakes in Scripture, if they existed, would not necessarily be lies.
 Inaccuracy and moral culpability are not the same.
-When we detect an error on a student's test or research paper, we do not think that student is evil or despicable: A students are not necessarily more moral than B students When a student tells me something about Zwingli that he thinks is true but is not, he is not lying to me.
+When we detect an error on a student’s test or research paper, we do not think that student is evil or despicable: A students are not necessarily more moral than B students When a student tells me something about Zwingli that he thinks is true but is not, he is not lying to me.
 Nor are we to think that either the human or the Divine Author is lying to us if we find an error in the Bible.

 The reason we must not draw such blasphemous conclusions is my second point.
 Such a false identification of scriptural result with the being and character of God is insupportable.
 Our method fails to distinguish between the intentions of God (which do reflect his nature) and the resultant phenomena in space and time, which might not.
 We cannot label (or libel) God by means of our perception of the state of the biblical data.
 For example, we would consider as ridiculous any conclusion that God had but a pedestrian command of Hebrew and Greek because of the occasional grammatical lapses in Scripture.
 The state of the text is not necessarily a reflection of God.
 Nor could we conclude that God was poor at math because the biblical text contains some strange and confusing numerical data.
 That he permits such things to occur, even employs them for his own ends, is no bad reflection on his character or his abilities.
 God is not to be thought of as ambiguous, deceitful, or duplicitous simply because Paul’s works occasionally are infuriatingly vague or unclear.
 Other beings than God have had their way in the matter.
 Their actions do not necessarily reflect on him.
 The Bible is both human and divine.
 In other words — whether in the original autographs or in subsequent copies — if errors of fact ever surfaced in the bible they would not necessarily be lies from God.
 Furthermore, it does no good to argue that mathematical errors or grammatical infelicities are inconsequential or else not as important as errors of substance.
 God’s idea of “substance” might possibly equate with those entertained by twentieth-century American evangelicals.
 But it might not.
 We have no sure word that grammatical infelicities bother God any less (or any more) than infelicities of number or sequence, for example.
 We cannot dogmatically assert that Paul’s shipwreck of grammar in portions of Galatians is any more or less appealing or appalling to God than the unusual numbers in Kings or Chronicles.
 It’s all guesswork, and the noninerrantists are not likely to resign their beliefs over that.